osmandapp/docs/content/osmand/map/point-layers-on-map.md

 - Standard
 - Customizable

 They are identical in functionality and information availability.
-The only difference is that standard POI is set by default and may be partially displayed on the map depending on the style and rendering.
+The only difference is that **standard** POI is set by default and may be partially displayed on the map depending on the style and rendering, **customizable**  POI is configurable POI types that display on the map as an overlay layer.

-**Standard POI** has multicolored circles and could be [hidden](/osmand/map/vector-maps#hide) on the map in the {% data variables.android-values.configure_map %} menu.
+Standard POI has multicolored circles and could be [hidden](/osmand/map/vector-maps#hide) on the map in the {% data variables.android-values.configure_map %} menu.

 {% data variables.product.android_button_seq %} {% data variables.android-values.shared_string_menu %} → {% data variables.android-values.configure_map %} → {% data variables.android-values.map_widget_map_rendering %} → {% data variables.android-values.shared_string_hide %}

 {% data variables.product.ios_button_seq %} {% data variables.ios-values.menu %} → {% data variables.ios-values.map_settings_map %} → {% data variables.ios-values.map_settings_style %} → {% data variables.ios-values.rendering_category_hide %}

-- Customized POI - are orange circles that appear as an overlay on the map only when you select what  POI types should be displaying.
+Customized POI - has orange circles that appear as an overlay on the map only when you select what  POI types should be displaying.

+**Note**: you can make your own [POI categories filters](/osmand/search/custom-poi-search) for choosing and showing it on the map.

 {% data variables.product.android_button_seq %} {% data variables.android-values.shared_string_menu %} → {% data variables.android-values.configure_map %} → {% data variables.android-values.layer_poi %}